PRO-2684/PRO-2684.github.io/notes/edge_canary_tm.md

 8. Open the js file in text mode, and copy all the code
 9. Go back to the management panel you just opened, click the plus sign to create a new script, delete the default code, and paste the copied code
 10. Click "File - Save", and the script is installed
+11. If you wish to update your scripts, you can do that by clicking "Useful Tools - Check for userscript updates" - you don't need to do this manually.
+If you're tired of clicking multiple times to open the management panel, you can add a shortcut on the browser new page with URL `chrome-extension://iikmkjmpaadaobahmlepeloendndfphd/options.html#nav=settings`.

 简体中文：